collective/Products.FacultyStaffDirectory/src/Products/FacultyStaffDirectory/examples/Products.MobilePhoneExtender/Products/MobilePhoneExtender/README.txt

 Version History

+  ' ' 2.1 -- ' '

+        * Added egg packaging, since it's nice to declare a dependency on archetypes.schemaextender.

+        * Renamed from FacultyStaffDirectoryExtender to MobilePhoneExtender to make it clearer that this is an example name and should be changed.
+          Lots of people never renamed their products.

   ' ' 2.0 -- Rewrote to work with FacultyStaffDirectory 2.0's new extension
              mechanism and vastly improved this README.